Secrets To Getting Everything You Want In Life

 10. Assuming The Worst

-Assume everything is OK (that others like you and that everything is well in your environment) until you discover otherwise.
+Assume everything is OK (that others like you and everything are well in your environment) until you discover otherwise.
 Allow others' comments and unpleasant acts to pass you by; don't let their issue become yours.

 Understand that life isn't always about you.
 Reduce your expectations of others by acknowledging that no one is perfect.
-Take some time to relax; you may find that it wasn't such a huge problem after all.
+Take some time to relax; you may find it wasn't a huge problem.
 Whatever happens, don't destroy any bridges.

 Steps Toward Success